facebook/chef-cookbooks/cookbooks/fb_ssh/README.md

 You can skip package management if you have local packages or otherwise need to do your own management by setting `manage_packages` to false.

+Given the many ways to manage packages on Windows, especially for SSH, we default `manage_packages` to false on Windows.

 ### Server configuration (sshd_config)
 The `sshd_config` hash holds configs that go into `/etc/ssh/sshd_config`.
 In general each key can have one of three types, bool, string/ints, or array.